My version of raw Tiramisu from Crudessence. |

 Soak ½ cup of cashews in a fridge for 4 hours.

-Rinse the cashews and almonds very well and pour out the water from the soak.
+Rinse the cashews and almonds very well and pour out the

 Filter the coffee / keep the infusion and discard the grinds.